ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Ken-Abruzzi/cve_2020_16947](https://github.com/Ken-Abruzzi/cve_2020_16947) :  ![starts](https://img.shields.io/github/stars/Ken-Abruzzi/cve_2020_16947.svg) ![forks](https://img.shields.io/github/forks/Ken-Abruzzi/cve_2020_16947.svg)

 ## CVE-2020-16939
- An elevation of privilege vulnerability exists when Group Policy improperly checks access, aka 'Group Policy Elevation of Privilege Vulnerability'.
+ &lt;p&gt;An elevation of privilege vulnerability exists when Group Policy improperly checks access.
+An attacker who successfully exploited this vulnerability could run processes in an elevated context.&lt;/p&gt; &lt;p&gt;To exploit the vulnerability, an attacker would first have to log on to the system, and then run a specially crafted application to take control over the affected system.&lt;/p&gt; &lt;p&gt;The security update addresses the vulnerability by correcting how Group Policy checks access.&lt;/p&gt;

 - [https://github.com/rogue-kdc/CVE-2020-16939](https://github.com/rogue-kdc/CVE-2020-16939) :  ![starts](https://img.shields.io/github/stars/rogue-kdc/CVE-2020-16939.svg) ![forks](https://img.shields.io/github/forks/rogue-kdc/CVE-2020-16939.svg)

 ## CVE-2020-16938
- An information disclosure vulnerability exists when the Windows kernel improperly handles objects in memory, aka 'Windows Kernel Information Disclosure Vulnerability'.
-This CVE ID is unique from CVE-2020-16901.
+ &lt;p&gt;An information disclosure vulnerability exists when the Windows kernel improperly handles objects in memory.
+An attacker who successfully exploited this vulnerability could obtain information to further compromise the user&#8217;s system.&lt;/p&gt; &lt;p&gt;To exploit this vulnerability, an attacker would have to log on to an affected system and run a specially crafted application.
+The vulnerability would not allow an attacker to execute code or to elevate user rights directly, but it could be used to obtain information that could be used to try to further compromise the affected system.&lt;/p&gt; &lt;p&gt;The update addresses the vulnerability by correcting how the Windows kernel handles objects in memory.&lt;/p&gt;

 - [https://github.com/ioncodes/CVE-2020-16938](https://github.com/ioncodes/CVE-2020-16938) :  ![starts](https://img.shields.io/github/stars/ioncodes/CVE-2020-16938.svg) ![forks](https://img.shields.io/github/forks/ioncodes/CVE-2020-16938.svg)

 ## CVE-2020-16899
- A denial of service vulnerability exists when the Windows TCP/IP stack improperly handles ICMPv6 Router Advertisement packets, aka 'Windows TCP/IP Denial of Service Vulnerability'.
+ &lt;p&gt;A denial of service vulnerability exists when the Windows TCP/IP stack improperly handles ICMPv6 Router Advertisement packets.
+An attacker who successfully exploited this vulnerability could cause a target system to stop responding.&lt;/p&gt; &lt;p&gt;To exploit this vulnerability, an attacker would have to send specially crafted ICMPv6 Router Advertisement packets to a remote Windows computer.
+The vulnerability would not allow an attacker to execute code or to elevate user rights directly.&lt;/p&gt; &lt;p&gt;The update addresses the vulnerability by correcting how the Windows TCP/IP stack handles ICMPv6 Router Advertisement packets.&lt;/p&gt;

 - [https://github.com/advanced-threat-research/CVE-2020-16899](https://github.com/advanced-threat-research/CVE-2020-16899) :  ![starts](https://img.shields.io/github/stars/advanced-threat-research/CVE-2020-16899.svg) ![forks](https://img.shields.io/github/forks/advanced-threat-research/CVE-2020-16899.svg)

 ## CVE-2020-16898
- A remote code execution vulnerability exists when the Windows TCP/IP stack improperly handles ICMPv6 Router Advertisement packets, aka 'Windows TCP/IP Remote Code Execution Vulnerability'.
+ &lt;p&gt;A remote code execution vulnerability exists when the Windows TCP/IP stack improperly handles ICMPv6 Router Advertisement packets.
+An attacker who successfully exploited this vulnerability could gain the ability to execute code on the target server or client.&lt;/p&gt; &lt;p&gt;To exploit this vulnerability, an attacker would have to send specially crafted ICMPv6 Router Advertisement packets to a remote Windows computer.&lt;/p&gt; &lt;p&gt;The update addresses the vulnerability by correcting how the Windows TCP/IP stack handles ICMPv6 Router Advertisement packets.&lt;/p&gt;